cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-3-users-security-firewall.md

 ## Users

 Create intended users.
-You can create wherever user you need.
-In my case, I will have three: one to act as an administrator user named `admin`, other for rootless containers as `podman` and another named `git` to have a personal and private **Git** repository.
+You can create whatever user you need.
+In my case, I will have three: one to act as an **administrator** user named `admin`, another for **rootless containers** as `podman`, and another named `git` to have a personal and private **Git** repository.

 ### 1. Generate Hashed Password (optional)

-This step is optional, as the intended way to authenticate on the server is through SSH using `ssh keys`, but you can create a password if you want to ask for one when using `sudo` or authenticating locally.
+This step is optional, as the intended way to authenticate on the server is through SSH using `SSH Keys`, but you can create a password if you want to ask for one when using `sudo` or authenticating locally.

 Create a password for the `admin` user.
 A password for the `git` user is not necessary, as it will be authenticated using an `ssh key`.